This page will guide you through the Mooov-In process. Before you arrive, make sure you've looked at this information as well.

 The Residence Hall Manual has tons of useful information, including things like guest hours and emergency preparedness.
 Read through and understand the different policies and best practices used in the residence halls.

 Interested in a student job?
-DHFS hires students throughout the year in a variety of different positions.
+University Housing and Dining hires students throughout the year in a variety of different positions.
 Visit the Hire a Longhorn site to search for student jobs on campus.